sighaunt3/covert_assignment/code/README.md

 - threshold_0_max: The maximum threshold (in seconds) for detecting a '0' bit.
 - threshold_1_min: The minimum threshold (in seconds) for detecting a '1' bit.
 - threshold_1_max: The maximum threshold (in seconds) for detecting a '1' bit.
+- "src_ip": "172.18.0.2", The source IP address for the packets.
+- "dst_ip": "172.18.0.3", The destination IP address for the packets.
+- zero: representing the char 0
+- one: representing the char 1
+- dot: representing the terminating char.

 #### Process
 1. *Initialize Variables*: Initialize variables to store the packets, the last packet time and a flag to indicate when the dot character is received.